 Basic background in the classification and understanding of drugs and their sources, uses, and legal implications.
 Discusses characteristics of typical drugs, side effects, precautions, interactions, and patient education of each category.
-(32/0) Prerequisite: MAP:353.
-Corequisite: MAP:358
+(32/0) Pre-/corequisite: MAP:358

 Human Body: Health and Disease